 - Manual pump.
 If you don’t feel like getting hooked up to your electric.

 - Lots of toys.
 If you are going to be driving or traveling long distance, have plenty of toys for entertainment.
 This was also good to put in her pack-n-play on the beach to distract her while I got a break.
 She gets bored easily so having options helped a lot.

 - Aquaphor.
 I love Aquaphor.
 It’s good for so many things.
 Being in the heat, sand and salty water can irritate her sensitive baby skin, so this was nice to have to apply to the irritated areas.
 It’s also good for sunburn.

 - Big quilt or blanket.
 If you want to let your LO roll around on the sand instead of putting her in the pack-n-play, this can be helpful.
-We brought one that was made for her from my baby shower.
-Definitely came in handy!
+This is a nice, large and compact beach blanket.

 - Medicine stash!
 Thankfully I brought Tylenol for infants since she was teething so badly!
 I only gave this a couple of times when her fussing got really bad and she looked like she was in pain.
 This would also be good if your baby got sunburn or got sick on your trip.
 You never know!
 I also brought a thermometer just in case!
 Side note, I discovered Camilia teething drops which has been a lifesaver these last few days!
-We got them on Walgreens on the way back home.
-Wish I discovered this before we were leaving!
+They are all natural and work very well.